 Four Things to Know About Insurance Before Renting a Car

-Typically, your personal auto insurance collision and comprehensive coverage extends to rental vehicles if you purchased that coverage as part of your personal auto insurance package.
+Typically, personal auto insurance collision and comprehensive coverage extends to rental vehicles if it’s part of your personal auto insurance package.
 Collision insurance pays for damage to the rental car, regardless of fault.
-Comprehensive insurance protects against non-collision damage like theft, vandalism, fires, floods and hailstorms.
-If you’re involved in any of these scenarios, you’ll most likely have to pay the deductible – $250, $500 and $1,000 deductibles are common – before your insurance company will pay out any money.
-Speak with your insurance agent and check your policy for specifics.
+Comprehensive insurance protects against non-collision damage such as theft, vandalism, fires, floods and hailstorms.You will have to pay your deductible, which might range from $250 to $1,000, so check your policy or contact your agent for the specific amount.

 Liability coverage from your auto policy usually extends to rental vehicles.
 Supplemental liability insurance is available from rental companies, but you should check your existing auto policy to see if it already has adequate coverage.While covered drivers can usually opt out of purchasing added coverage from a rental car company, it’s important to consider the claims process and any potential impact on your insurance premium.
 Also, if you’re taking advantage of your credit card’s rental car insurance benefits, you’ll be working with their claims process.

 Contact your auto insurance provider and credit card company to understand your options, their claims process and how protection extends to rental cars.
 If you’re still unsure about purchasing rental car insurance coverage, talk to your Mercury Insurance agent.